Iran's Khamenei says part of diplomatic opening in New York 'not proper'

 A diplomat based in Tehran said Khamenei's carefully calibrated comments looked like an effort to play down expectations from negotiations in the near future.

-While in New York, Rouhani emphasised a changed atmosphere between Iran and the United States, and said his goal is to solve problems and pursue "the shared interest between the two nations.
+While in New York, Rouhani emphasized a changed atmosphere between Iran and the United States, and said his goal is to solve problems and pursue "the shared interest between the two nations.

 But while Rouhani's attempts to undo some of his predecessor Mahmoud Ahmadinejad's bellicose rhetoric on the world stage have met with cautious approval at home from conservatives, some hardliners in Iran's complex power structure have been critical given their hostility to any thaw with the United States.